 Raises toil. job.
 JobException - If no root job is set or if the root job doesn't exist in this job store createRootJob(\args, \\kwargs)

 Returns The root job.

-Create a new job and set it as the root job in this job store importFile (srcUrl, sharedFileName=None)
+Create a new job and set it as the root job in this job store getRootJobReturnValue()